5 Greymouth Must-Dos

 1. Walk the Brunner Mine Site

 One of the most significant historical sites on the West Coast, if you want to learn more about the New Zealand people then the Brunner Mine Site just outside of Greymouth is a good place to go.
-This 2km walk around coke ovens, a brick factory and the remains of tunnel entrances has interactive displays going through the history.
+This 2km walk around coke ovens, a brick factory and the remains of tunnel entrances have interactive displays going through the history.

 2. Go Off-roading with On Yer Bike!

 They’re not afraid to get a little rough and muddy in Greymouth and that certainly shows at On Yer Bike!
-Choose a self-drive off-roading adventure in a 4×4 buggy or quad bike or be driven in some beasty machines around a purpose built mud-tastic track extending more than 16km through a mix of farmland and forest.
+Choose a self-drive off-roading adventure in a 4×4 buggy or quad bike or be driven in some beasty machines around a purpose-built mud-tastic track extending more than 16km through a mix of farmland and forest.